 The Passcode is 087356.

-Featured as a co-speaker will be Dr. Shandi J. Fuller, Solano County Deputy Health Officer, who advocates and administers equitable care so that all children and families live to their greatest potential.
+Featured co-speaker will be Dr. Shandi J. Fuller, Solano County Deputy Health Officer, who advocates and administers equitable care so that all children and families live to their greatest potential.
 Also sharing the presentation will be Davon Crawford, a certified doula, who contracts with expectant clients for services locally.
 Doulas are labor and delivery partners who spend time getting to know their clients’ specific needs and helping them construct their birth plans.
 They are not medical providers, but most practicing doulas undergo training and certification in prenatal, birth and postpartum care.

 Ms. Crawford was featured in a New York Times article in 2020.
 It noted, “In several studies, doula care has been shown to improve outcomes for women who are more likely to experience pre-term birth, low birth weight and birth complications and to decrease the use of epidurals “